TreeHugger

-and was included in Time Magazine's 2009 blog index as one of the top twenty-five blogs.
-The website boasts "over 100 expert writers."
-All submissions are reviewed by the website's staff for accuracy and compliance with their editorial guidelines.
+and was included in Time Magazine's 2008 blog index as one of the top twenty-five blogs.
+The website claims to have "over 100 expert writers."

 History

 TreeHugger was acquired by Discovery Communications on August 1, 2007, for $10 million.

 In 2012, Mother Nature Network, founded by Joel Babbit and Chuck Leavell (now Narrative Content Group) acquired TreeHugger.

 In 2020, Dotdash acquired TreeHugger and Mother Nature Network.

-TreeHuggers has an annual award program known as "Best of Green Awards" for the best green initiatives within various sectors and categories.
+TreeHugger has an annual award program known as "Best of Green Awards" for the best green initiatives within various sectors and categories.